MarkPearlCoZa/Blog_General/_posts/2016-08-21-Why-do-a-Hackathon.md

 The aim is by the end of day one you should have put together some sort of idea on what the thing is going to look like.
 Have some sort of high level pitch on what you are going to solve, how it will kind of work and why.
 No coding!

-Day two is important, because ideas need to settle.
-Going home and sleeping on it and them coming back the next day once the idea has settled is going to give you some more insights.
+The second day is important, because ideas need to settle.
+Going home and sleeping on it and them coming back the next day once the idea has settled but still taking your attention is going to give you some more insights.
+It also gives you a bit of time to tweak your idea and your pitch.

-I think ideation should be
+You then pitch you idea to a group.
+The group is